ryuseonghan/NLP-Repository/README.md

 - Annual Meeting of the Association for Computational Linguistics (ACL)
 - Conference on Empirical Methods in Natural Language Processing (EMNLP)
+- ACM International Conference on Research and Development in Information Retrieval (SIGIR)
+- International World Wide Web Conference (WWW)
+- European Chapter of the Association for Computational Linguistics (EACL)
+- Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL)
 - International Conference on Computational Linguistics (COLING)
-- Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL)
-- European Chapter of the Association for Computational Linguistics (EACL)
+- International Joint Conference on Natural Language Processing (IJCNLP)
 - Interspeech
 - IEEE Automatic Speech Recognition and Understanding Workshop (ASRU)
 - IEEE Workshop on Spoken Language Technology (SLT)
 - Annual SIGdial Meeting on Discourse and Dialogue (SIGdial)
 - International Conference on Language Resources and Evaluation (LREC)
 - International Workshop on Spoken Dialog Systems (IWSDS)
-- International Joint Conference on Natural Language Processing (IJCNLP)
-- AAAI Conference on Artificial Intelligence (AAAI)
-- Annual Conference on Neural Information Processing Systems (NIPS)

 Shared Tasks